fonta-rh/two-node-toolbox-tnf/deploy/dev-env-aws-hypervisor/README.md

 $ make deploy init
 ```
 ### Configuring the dev-environment
-Once the instance is created and you're in the remote environment, you can initialize it by running the `configure.sh` file in the home directory.
+Once the instance is created and you're in the remote environment, initialize it by running the `configure.sh` file in the home directory.
 ```bash
 [ec2-user@ip-x-x-x-x ~]$ ./configure.sh
 ```
-You will need to:
+You will be asked to:
    - Set a password for pitadmin (cockpit access)
-   - Login to RHSM for dnf access
+   - Register the system using your RHSM login, for dnf access to various repositories.

 ### Utility commands
 Now that initialization is complete, here are some other utility commands provided for interacting with your AWS dev environment.
 These are run from the deployment host.